michaelhyatt/k8s-o11y-workshop/README.md

 ```
 ### TODO:
 * MySQL slowlog
-* prometheus metrics and config
-* network analysis with packetbeat
 * K8s security with beats
 * Security in multi-user multi-namespace deployments
-* Use prebuilt ISO to create Strigo environment
 * On Exception page, transaction is null, layout template needs fix to forward with port number included
 * Redirect at the end of the update is broken
 * Load generator